Trap Pond State Park

 - Where to stay: The Inn at Canal Square is a ‘nantucket-style’ retreat located on the waterfront in Lewes.

 - Morning: Walk along the beach, go for a bike ride or take the Jolly Trolley into Rehoboth Beach for an early morning stroll on the boardwalk.
-Grab a smoothie Greenman Juice Bar and Bistro.
-Then, stop in a couple shops and galleries before heading back to Dewey Beach.
+Stop in a couple shops and galleries before heading back to Dewey Beach.

 - Lunch: Grab a bite at Woody’s Bar and Grill.
 Definitely try the crab cakes and homemade chips.